paraIncog/newforumparaincog/README.md

 ## Getting Started

 ### Prerequisites
-Make sure you have latest web browser and Node.js installed.
-Ensure you have Git installed on your machine.
+Ensure you have the latest web browser and Node.js installed.
+Git should also be installed on your machine.
 Also have your Audit Page ready.

 ### Dependencies
-* Node.js - Server-side JavaScript runtime.
+**Node.js** - Server-side JavaScript runtime.
-* Express.js - Web application framework for Node.js.
+**Express.js** - Web application framework for Node.js.
-* Websocket - Protocol enabling communication channels over a single connection.
+**Websocket** - Enables communication channels over a single connection.

 ### Installation